My Garden Zone Is

 Perennials - Gardening Tips & Treasures

 A perennial is a plant whose root system retains vitality for longer than two years.
-Some lose vitality in the above-ground parts (leaves and stems) during certain times of the year, while others appear vibrant year-round.
+Perennials multiplies while and often die back in late summer while others appear vibrant year-round.
 A plant grown outside of its natural climate zone may die completely due to extreme cold or heat.

 Growing perennial plants, whether indoor or outdoor, is a satisfying hobby that leaves a positive environmental impact